GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-03-17-creating_the_dashboard_my_little_overview_about_hanami.md

       create  spec/usgard/repositories/blargh_repository_spec.rb
 ```

-From my point of view, the concept DAO is really good because we can remove the responsability to manage our database from models.
-This mindset can keep our models simpler and guide us to Single Responsability principle.
+From my point of view, the Repository pattern is really good because we can remove the responsability to manage data between database and our entities from models.
+This mindset can keep our models simpler and guide us to [Single Responsability principle][toptal-single-responsibility-principle].

 ##### 2. Views

 ***"The Rails framework provides a large number of helpers for working with assets, dates, forms, numbers and model objects, to name a few.
 These helpers are available to ALL TEMPLATES by default.***

-***In addition to using the standard template helpers provided, creating custom helpers to extract complicated logic or reusable functionality is strongly encouraged."*** - Rails doc
+***[...]In addition to using the standard template helpers provided, creating custom helpers to extract complicated logic or reusable functionality is strongly encouraged."*** - [Rails doc][rails-helpers-doc]

-"A Hanami view is an object that defines presentational logic.
-Helpers are modules designed to enrich views with a collection of useful features." - Hanami doc

-I usually saw Rails applications using Helpers to create anything you want to do into template like forms or custom structures, however these custom methods are shared for all application then I recomment caution.
-I know Rails Helpers is different to the concept of Hanami Views even through concept of View layer.
+I usually saw Rails applications using Helpers to create anything inside templates like forms or custom structures.
+Another point is sometimes using insane ruby interpolations turns a template an very difficult layer to maintain.
+I know Rails Helpers is different to the concept of Hanami Views but I think maybe a view layer is a good addiction.
 Well, the Hanami definition for Views is that:

-"A view is an object that encapsulates the presentation logic of a page.
+***"A view is an object that encapsulates the presentation logic of a page.
 A template is a file that defines the semantic and visual elements of a page.
-In order to show a result to a user, a template must be rendered by a view."
+In order to show a result to a user, a template must be rendered by a view."*** - [Hanami doc][hanami-views-doc-description]

-Using views you can build all pages using the Hanami DSL or mix some content built using Html with the code generated by DSL.

 ##### 3.Env files